NBA Draft

 A Deep Dive Into Flemings' Scoring Process

-It' no secret Kingston Flemings' scoring process is suboptimal.
-The list of successful NBA guards who fell short of the median thresholds for Free Throw Rate and Rim:Non-Rim Ratio2 is extremely small.
+It's no secret Kingston Flemings' scoring process is suboptimal.
+The list of successful NBA guards who fell short of the median thresholds for Free Throw Rate and Rim:Non-Rim Ratio [5] is extremely small.

 kingston-scoring-process